Last updated on .

 Museums

 The Archaeological Museum is just inside the gates.
-Admission is 7лв for adults and 3.5лв for children (as of September 2024).
 It presents the history of ancient Mesembria to medieval times, with pottery, coins, jewelry, and icons.
-There’s also an ethnographic museum that I didn’t visit.
-Admission is 4лв for adults and 2лв for children (as of September 2024).
+There are several different options for admission.
+I’ve listed a handful below.
+Prices are current as of August 2025:

 Architecture